alleyinteractive/hubot-code-review/README.md

 - If ```HUBOT_GITHUB_TOKEN``` is set, Hubot can query the GitHub api for file type information on PR submission.
 Check out the instructions for configuring
 [`HUBOT_GITHUB_TOKEN` for hubot-code-review](/docs/HUBOT_GITHUB_TOKEN.md)

 - Set ```HUBOT_CODE_REVIEW_REMINDER_MINUTES``` to customize the number of minutes between pending code review prompts during the first hour of inactivity (the default is 5, and the effective max is 60).
-Note that hourly reminders (every 60 minutes) will still take affect after the first hour.
+Note that hourly reminders will still take effect after the first 60 minutes.

 - Set ```HUBOT_CODE_REVIEW_KARMA_DISABLED``` to `true` to prevent Hubot from listening for any [code review karma](/docs/code-review-karma.md) commands.